 Do note however that this alternative is not effective in cases where malware propagation relies on exploiting a vulnerability in a system, program or network.
 Until the targeted vulnerability is patched, infected machines with network connection may continue to restart and re-distribute malware, making disinfection more difficult.

 Scan all computers with F-Secure Anti-Virus, using the latest database updates (available here).
 If some workstations do not have the latest updates, transfer and install the updates via removable media.

-If F-Secure Anti-Virus does not detect the malware infection, please attempt to locate the malware's file or files and send them to our Security Lab for analysis:
+If F-Secure Anti-Virus does not detect the malware infection, please attempt to locate the malware's file or files and send them to our Labs for analysis:

 Malware files usually generate a large amount of network traffic, occupy a lot of system resources, install themselves to Windows or Windows System folders and create startup keys for their files in the System Registry.
 These traits may provide useful pointers or clues in tracking down the malware's executable files.

 If you are unable to find any malicious files, please send a message to our Support Team describing the virus incident and ask for instructions on locating an unknown malware.